ryash072007/HackCheck-API/README.md

 # Extra details
 1. At any time, only one hackathon will be active.
+2. The entire team will have the same login.
+Before the hackathon begins, they will be allowed to login and enter what name they will be using.

 ## To-Do Items:
 1. User and Admin accounts with JWT authentication using a {length of hackathon} lifetime.
+NOTE: the user account is just the team account.
+The jwt token sent to the user will contain the username of the participant which will be used for storage of information.
 2. Admin should have the functionality to edit/add/remove questions.
 3. Admin show have the ability to add/edit/remove sample input and output similar to hackerrank.
 4. Admin should be able to reset the database to a clean state for the next hackathon.